Tusharyadav147/Tusharyadav147/Readme.md

 Hi 👋 My name is Tushar Sonp
 ============================

-I'm Tushar ,a Data Science Student From Madhya Pradesh, India.
+I'm Tushar, a Data Science Student From Madhya Pradesh, India.
 ---------------------------------------------------------------

 I'm learning coding since last 1 year.
 As python play a very impotant role in the field of Data Science.
 So, I've start coding with python and had completed a end-to-end project using Flask.
 Till now i have learnt MySQL, MongoDB, PowerBI, and PySpark.
 Now I'm corrently working on Machine Learning projects.